api3dao/promise-utils/README.md

 `yarn add @api3/promise-utils`

-or if you use npm
+or if you use npm:

 `npm install @api3/promise-utils --save`